After weeks of testing I’ve found the 6 best oil-filled radiators you can buy for heat output, efficiency and value for money

 The lowest-powered oil filled radiator in our round-up is the De'Longhi TRNS0505M at just 500W which offers limited heat output, but can be very economical to run in a small space, whilst the most powerful models, like the Pro Breeze 2500W Oil Filled Radiator with 11 Fins, De’Longhi 2500W Dragon 4 Oil Filled Radiator and VonHaus 11 Fin 2500W Oil Filled Radiator use 2500W and can dish out far more heat to warm up a much larger space.

-Another key consideration is how easy the heater it is to use.
-If you’re someone who struggles with technology then one with a digital control panel may not be ideal, or indeed if vision or mobility is an issue then the size, visibility and ease of use of the control panel is an important factor.
+Another key consideration is how easy the heater is to use.
+If you struggle with technology, then one with a digital control panel may not be ideal, or indeed, if vision or mobility is an issue, then the control panel's size, visibility and ease of use are essential factors.

 You'll also want to consider whether a timer function would be useful for you, and whether you want the option to operate the unit via remote control.